— Your family has lived in the castle since the 1750s. Please tell us a bit about the history of the estate.

 It is hence not only about historic homes, art, food and wine but about a lifestyle close to simple, beautiful and genuine things.
 A kind of ‘Cultural - Slow - Time’ concept that can change the way people live their daily lives.”

 — The hotel interior is furnished with antiques from your family.
 Please tell us a bit more about the rooms.

 Having only 11 suites allowed us to create harmonious compositions both in the rooms and communal spaces through the choice of furniture, wall paper, paint and objects.
 For example, the ‘Winter’ suite is dedicated to Ludwig Winter, who slept here whilst creating the garden.
 The ‘Gigli’ suite is dedicated to the Tenor Beniamino Gigli, great friend of my grandparents, the ‘Orientale’ suite is full of objects collected by my ancestors and mother’s travels in Asia, and so on.

 Everything in the estate reflects our passions for beauty, art and culture.
 Nothing is left unseen but all is highlighted with grace and great care, just like a family home.”

 — Living room

-— To you personally, what is so special about the estate?
+— To you personally, what is so special about the hotel and the estate?

 And we must not forget the importance of our staff.
 Some have been working with us for the past 20 years.
 We are really a big family.
 We strongly believe that people make a difference.
 Our staff helps guests understand the estate and territory, through their kindness, attention and special suggestions for a unique and relaxing stay.

 The difference is also made by my parents.
-My mother Giulia, who curates both the interior and gardens with great passion and knowledge, inspired us to work hard and look after this “living monument”, to understand its greatness and charm and transmit its history to others.
+My mother Giulia, who curates both the interior and gardens with great passion and knowledge, inspired us to work hard and look after this ‘living monument’.
 My father Mario, who is an architect, looked after this estate for the past 50 years restoring it bit by bit with great love and care, accentuating its beauty with great respect.”